 As if accounting wasn’t perplexing enough, every business also has to choose between two different methods of keeping their books: cash accounting or accrual accounting.

-Easy and straightforward: You record sales when payments are received from customers (cash in), and expenses when they get paid (cash out).
+Cash accounting is easy and straightforward: You record sales when payments are received from customers (cash in), and expenses when they get paid (cash out).

 More technical and time-consuming than cash accounting, but widely regarded as the more correct method.
 Among accountants and CPAs, accrual accounting is "real accounting.”